Leilanidarlene/African-Americans-and-Insanity-/scrollstory/index.md

 Edwards, "Mad with Freedom: The Political Economy of Blackness, Insanity, and Civil Rights in the U.S. South, 1840-1940, 115

 Gonaver, "The Peculiar Institution and Making Modern Psychiatry," 178

+Jarvis, "Coloured Population of the Free States," 11

 Mays, "Increase of Insanity and Consumption Among the Negro Population of the South Since the War, 538